"A Liszt of Very Fine

 Teresa Walters earned her Doctorate from Peabody Conservatory and was awarded an international fellowship for a year of study in Paris.
 She and her husband live in the New York City area.
 They also enjoy a lakeside cottage getaway with abundant outdoor wildlife including songbirds, swans, herons, eagles, bears and deer.
 They share their home with two cats – a Maine Coon (Maxine) adopted from the animal shelter and an American Bobtail named Cocopuff Chanel.
 Max and Coco eagerly anticipate her homecoming from every concert tour.
 Her favorite hobby is bird watching; her favorite cause is animal welfare; her favorite dessert is crème brulée; her favorite literature is the Book of Psalms.

-Teresa Walters is very comfortable speaking to her audiences.
-She developed her KEYNOTE COMMENTS® several years ago in response to the need to more fully share her music in certain settings.
-In appropriate college, community, and lecture settings, Teresa shares enlightening information about the music before performing various selections on the recital program.
-Her comments are insightful and often entertaining.
-Teresa's KEYNOTE COMMENTS ® have become quite popular with all kinds of audiences, from the musically sophisticated to those audiences hearing the music for the first time.
-Naturally, Teresa Walters also performs frequently in traditional formal recital settings in which she allows the music to speak for itself.
-For international presenters desiring her KEYNOTE COMMENTS ® recitals, Teresa speaks French and German in addition to English, and utilizes an interpreter for other languages.
-Even when she utilizes an interpreter, however, for every international KEYNOTE COMMENTS® recital, Teresa invariably learns a few words and phrases in the language of the country in which she is performing.
+Teresa Walters is a gifted communicator who enjoys speaking and relating to her audiences.
+She developed her KEYNOTE COMMENTS® several years ago to more fully share her music in appropriate settings.
+In this format, Teresa shares enlightening information about the music before performing her selections.
+Her comments are insightful and entertaining and have become very popular with all kinds of audiences, from the musically sophisticated to audiences hearing the music for the first time.
+In international settings, she speaks French and German fluently and utilizes an interpreter for other languages, while always learning appropriate words or phrases in the language of the country in which she is performing.